Do Car Insurance Costs Go Down at 25?

 Discounts Available for 25-Year-Old Drivers

-25-year-olds qualify for more discounts than any younger age group because they can finally meet the clean record thresholds most insurers require.
-Combine two or three of these discounts to cut your premium by 30% to 50% annually.
+25-year-olds qualify for more discounts than younger drivers because they can meet the clean record thresholds most insurers require.
+A clean record typically means no at-fault accidents or DUIs in the past three to five years.
+Stacking two or more discounts can cut your premium by 30% or more annually.

 Good driver